Michael McGlade is a Creative Lead and Editor specialised in threading narrative journeys for digital and print media.

 Discovering that in other countries it didn’t rain as much as it did in Ireland, Michael jobbed his way around the world working as a nail sharpener, fortune cookie writer, chimney sweep, cow hoof trimmer, and carney.

 Now, you’ll most likely find him patiently hanging around the “reduced items” section of his local supermarket in a nding quest to bag the ultimate bargain.

-He has had 95+ short fiction stories published in Shimmer, the Saturday Evening Post, the Irish Times, Spinetingler, Grain, Downstate Story, and other journals.
+He has had 100+ short fiction stories published in the Saturday Evening Post, the Irish Times, Gray’s Sporting Journal, and other journals.
 He holds a master’s degree in English and Creative Writing from Queen’s University, Ireland.

 His fiction has been narrated for Far Fetched Fables, Plan B, and Crime City Central shows.
-He was a finalist in Emerging Fiction for the Hennessy Literary Award 2017, with other competition-winning works for Write Well Award 2015, and Powers Irish Short Story 2012.
+He was a finalist in Emerging Fiction for the Hennessy Literary Award 2017.

-He has been a digital content producer and editor for eight years, and worked for national newspapers, such as the Daily Mirror and Belfast Telegraph.
+He has been a Creative Lead and digital content producer for 10 years, and worked for national newspapers, such as the Daily Mirror and Belfast Telegraph.